drguptavivek/android_launcher2/docs/device-registration.md

 - Tokens are single-use (deleted after successful registration)

 ### Data Protection
-- Device IDs are UUIDs, no personal identifiers
+- Device IDs are auto-increment integers, no personal identifiers
 - Registration data transmitted over HTTPS
 - No sensitive information stored in registration tokens
+- Device descriptions are admin-provided and should not contain personal data

 ### Rate Limiting
 - Consider implementing rate limiting on code generation endpoint